 Administrative and administrative court proceedings initiated upon a motion to declare invalid a decision expropriating certain property for the benefit of the State Treasury

-The proceedings concern a property with a total area of 87,000 m², where a part of the Refinery's tank farm and its wastewater treatment plant are situated.
-The proceedings were initiated upon a motion of the former owners of the property.
-The motion of December 18th 2006 calls for declaring invalid the expropriation decision issued by the President of the City of Gdańsk on June 14th 1983 in its entirety or, failing that, declaring it invalid with respect to the amount of compensation paid.
-On September 9th 2014, the Gdańsk Province Governor issued a decision refusing to declare the expropriation decision invalid.
-On October 24th 2014, the former owners appealed against the decision.
-The Company responded to the appeal on November 3rd 2014.
+The proceedings cover real estate with a total area of 87,000 m², where a part of the tank farm of the Refinery’s wastewater treatment plant is erected.
+The proceedings were instigated on a motion filed by former owners of the real estate, which calls for declaring invalid the expropriation decision issued by the President of the City of Gdańsk on June 14th 1983 in its entirety or, failing that, declaring it invalid with respect to the amount of compensation paid.
+In September 2014, the Gdańsk Province Governor issued a decision refusing to declare invalid the expropriation decision the former owners appealed against.
 Currently, the case is being reviewed by the Minister of Infrastructure.
 As at the date of approval of these financial statements, the decision is not final.

-The Company believes the risk of an adverse conclusion of the proceedings to be low and without any effect on these consolidated financial statements.
+The Company believes the risk of an adverse conclusion of the proceedings to be low and without any material effect on these financial statements.

-Court proceedings instigated by or against Group companies
+Court proceedings instigated by or against companies of the LOTOS Group

 Proceedings involving a LOTOS Petrobaltic Group company